 The CPA Committee received many requests for FY21 funding.
 Project requests and related public comment were submitted in various ways: at public meetings, via email and through an online project request form.
 Requests came from city staff, non-profit organizations, and individual members of the public.
-Summaries of eligible FY21 project requests received by the CPA Committee are presented by funding category.
+Summaries of FY21 projects recommended by the CPA Committee are presented by funding category.